causify-ai/tutorials/DATA605/Spring2025/projects/TutorTask124_TimeSeries_Analysis_of_BTC_using_SQLite/sqlite.API.md

-# Bitcoin Market Data Analysis with SQLite & CoinMarketCap API
+# API Reference: Bitcoin Market Data with SQLite & CoinMarketCap

-This Jupyter notebook provides a robust and reproducible workflow for analyzing both historical and live Bitcoin (BTC-USD) market data.
+This document describes backend API utilities for managing historical and live Bitcoin data using Python and SQLite.
 Leveraging Python, SQLite, and public APIs, it demonstrates best practices in data retrieval, storage, querying, and real-time updates.

 ---